Lucarnosky/javascript-testing-best-practices-italian/readme-it.md

 <br/>

-### :thumbsdown: Esempoo Anti-Pattern: A flat list of tests will make it harder for the reader to identify the user stories and correlate failing tests
+### :thumbsdown: Esempio Anti-Pattern: A flat list of tests will make it harder for the reader to identify the user stories and correlate failing tests

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Jest-blue.svg "Examples with Mocha")